Livingston, West Lothian: Walking / cycling

 Livingston has an excellent 'core path network' which is shared use, and available to pedestrians and cyclists.
 It connects all of the main areas of the town with shopping and work areas.
 It is for the most part segregated from roads and uses an extensive network of under/over pass systems to keep pedestrians and cyclists away from motorised traffic.

 Road

 Livingston has excellent connections to the central Scotland road network: the M8 bounds Livingston in the north and the A71 in the south; The A899 dual carriageway spine road passes north south along Livingston's eastern edge and connects the two; The A89 runs east west on the north side of the M8.

 Buses

 Livingston has a central bus terminal with seven stances located on Almondvale Avenue between the two shopping centres in the town centre.
 This provides regular services to surrounding towns and villages.
-McGill's Scotland East and Lothian Country Buses are the main bus operator in Livingston.
-Other operators include E&M Horsburgh, Blue Bus, SD Travel, and Stagecoach.
-Livingston has buses to Edinburgh, Glasgow, Edinburgh Royal Infirmary, Lanark, Fife, Falkirk, and most West Lothian towns and villages.
+Lothian Country Buses are the main bus operator in Livingston.
+Other operators include Citylink, SD Travel, Stuarts of Carluke, and Stagecoach.
+Livingston has buses to Edinburgh, Edinburgh Airport, Edinburgh Royal Infirmary, Glasgow, Coatbridge, Airdrie, Lanark, Dunfermline, and most West Lothian towns and villages.